philliplab/philliplab.com/content/post/p004-python-indexing-overview.md

 dat[2][1:]
 ```

-It is not as convenient for selecting columns:
+However, it is not as convenient for selecting columns:

 ```
 [j[2] for j in dat]